-Is Divi any Good for SEO?
+Is Divi any good for SEO?

 There is a big myth surrounding Divi and SEO, with some web designers claiming that Divi is bad for SEO, which is a common argument made against most types of page builders anyway.
 When it comes to the issues that they claim Divi has with SEO, it’s always the same two problems you will hear about – shortcodes and a slow website.

-Divi Shortcodes – Bad for SEO or a Complete Myth?
+Divi Shortcodes – Bad for SEO or a complete myth?

 The idea that shortcodes are bad for SEO is a complete myth.
-The fact is that search engines will only see whatever is inside the shortcode, rather than the entire shortcode itself.
+The fact is that search engines will only see whatever is inside the shortcode rather than the entire shortcode itself.
 So, the only real SEO problem that arises from using shortcodes is that they often cause some issues with meta descriptions.

-Does Divi really slow down a website?
+Does Divi slow down your website?

-How to speed up a Divi website?
+How to speed up Divi and WordPress?

 Even if the Divi theme is slowing down the site and impacting SEO, there is a quick fix that you can find for free – use cache plugins to help the site loading faster and always present the latest version to the viewer.